sysrep/time-viz/More_On_Controlled_Component.md

 However, is it possbile to use this application state (this.state.eventType) that it mutated and change other part of UI?
 What I want to do is to filter the list of events based on the "eventType".
 If user selects an eventType in the dropdown meanu, the only events rendered on our UI should be matched the "eventType".

+Let's look at the this.state.events to see what event types we have.
+There seems to be a "type" in the fisrt event object.
+However, all events in this list seems to have all the same "type".
+It is impossilbe to fiter events by type if all events have the same "type".

+We see another key in the event object.
+There is a "start" key in the object.
+This is the timestamp of events.
+If we want to filter events by a key.
+Filtering timestamps will be useful since we are creating a timeline.

+I will duplicate the folder of eventTypeSelector and rename it as eventDateSelector.
+I will use a HTML5 input element with the type "datatime-local" here.
+We want a range of time so there should be a "from" value